Connect to FTP servers from workflows in Azure Logic Apps

 You can now select outputs from the preceding trigger.

-5. In the dynamic content list, under When a file is added or modified, select List of Files Id.
+6. In the dynamic content list, under When a file is added or modified (properties only), select List of Files Id.

 The File property now references the List of Files Id trigger output.

-You can now select outputs from the preceding trigger and any other actions.
+You can now select outputs from the preceding trigger or actions.

-11. In the dynamic content list, under Get file metadata, select Id, which references the file that was added or updated.
+9. In the dynamic content list, under Get file metadata, select Id.

 The File property now references the Id action output.